History of The Last of Us in Timeline

 In November 2020, the television adaptation of The Last of Us was formally greenlit at HBO.

-In 2020, Laura Bailey won Best Performance at the Game Awards for her role as Abby in The Last of Us Part II, defeating Ashley Johnson, who was nominated for her performance as Ellie.
+In 2020, Laura Bailey won Best Performance at the Game Awards for her role as Abby in The Last of Us Part II against Ashley Johnson.

 The Last of Us Part II won the inaugural Innovation in Accessibility award at The Game Awards 2020.

-April 2021: Outline for Story After Part II Written
+April 2021: Outline for a Story after Part II

-Filming for the first season of The Last of Us took place in Alberta, Canada, from July 2021 to June 2022.
+Filming for the first season of The Last of Us TV series took place in Alberta, Canada, starting in July 2021.

 December 2021: Haunted House Idea

-In December 2021, Druckmann broached the idea of a haunted house in a meeting after fans tagged both HHN and Naughty Dog on Twitter.
+In a meeting in December 2021, Druckmann broached the idea for a haunted house based on the game after fans tagged both HHN and Naughty Dog on Twitter.

-At Summer Game Fest in June 2022, Druckmann confirmed that The Last of Us would receive a standalone multiplayer release, revealing the first concept art.
+At Summer Game Fest in June 2022, Druckmann confirmed that The Last of Us would receive a standalone multiplayer release.

-By June 2022, The Last of Us Part II had sold through over ten million copies worldwide.
+By June 2022, The Last of Us Part II had sold over ten million copies worldwide.

-Filming for the first season of The Last of Us took place in Alberta, Canada, from July 2021 to June 2022.
+Filming for the first season of The Last of Us TV series ended in Alberta, Canada, in June 2022.

-On September 2, 2022, The Last of Us Part I was released for the PlayStation 5.
+On September 2, 2022, The Last of Us Part I, a remake of the original game, was released for the PlayStation 5.

 PlayStation®5 Digital Edition (slim)